 population of Kazakhstan and other countries in high-quality confectionery products that meet modern requirements, on the one hand, and traditional preferences, on the other hand.

 Special characteristics

 Taking shareholders’ interests into account, the goal of the business is to ensure sustainable profitable operations to ensure the company’s growth and increase its capitalization.

-Value proposition
+The value of the proposition

 General characteristics